JulianKnodt/quick_maths/readme.md

 # Quick Maths

+## Now with more gradients!

 - Important note: this package is designed for nightly with const-generics.

-A basic package for vector and matrix arithmetic which uses rust's unstable const generic feature.
-I just need something that does math conveniently and don't want to have to deal with NDArray or the like...
+A basic package for vector and matrix arithmetic which uses rust's const generic feature.
+It's intended use is graphics, but could work well with physics, games, etc.

+It also allows for backwards automatic differentiation by using an implicit Weingart tape(but is not yet safe for concurrent usage).

 This package is defined for ergonomic usage and efficiency.